-TWIA successfully placed its reinsurance renewal effective June 1 in the amount of \$1B with an attachment point of \$1.7B, for a total of \$2.7B of coverage.
-Additionally, TWIA secured an option to purchase \$1.25B at the same cost with an attachment point of \$2.2B, for a total of \$3.45B by August 15.
+TWIA successfully placed its reinsurance renewal effective June 1, 2013 in the amount of \$1B with an attachment point of \$1.7B for a total of \$2.7 B of coverage.
+Additionally TWIA secured an option to purchase \$1.25B at the same cost with an attachment point of \$2.2B, for a total of \$3.45B by August 15, 2013.
 Due to the disapproval of the BAN, TWIA did not exercise this option.
-To facilitate renewal negotiations, TWIA has an additional option to rewrite the policy effective January 1, 2014.
-This would place the renewal outside of both storm season and the Legislative session.
-The decision to exercise this option will be made closer to the January 1 deadline.
+TWIA also had an option to rewrite the policy effective January 1, 2014 in order to have our renewal outside of both storm season and the Legislative session to facilitate renewal negotiations.
+The decision was made not to exercise this option due to improving market conditions and the uncertainty associated with the most appropriate attachment point.
+TWIA is in the early stages of preparing to renew its reinsurance and will be updating its modeled loss exposures later in the first quarter of 2014.